 One of the things we love about the strange little eponymous creatures we raise at Axolotl Planet is how strange they look.
-We’ve even been asked if they're fish (read more here), since they don’t really look like any other animal.
+We’ve even been asked if they're fish (read more about this in our article, Are Axolotls Fish?), since they don’t really look like any other animal.
 They look like they could have come from the depths of the ocean, or even outer space!
 In addition to asking what exactly axolotls are, one of the most common questions we get about the animals is “So, where do these creatures even come from?”

 It’s a fair question, and an interesting one!
 Read on to learn more about axolotl habitats, and where they can be found!